-Dr. Filak has also led the efforts during the college’s last three Liaison Committee for Medical Education (LCME) accreditation rounds, all resulting in successful eight-year accreditation.
-He is currently leading the college’s preparation for the next LCME accreditation, scheduled for fall 2019.
+Dr. Filak has also led the efforts during the college’s last four Liaison Committee for Medical Education (LCME) accreditation rounds, all resulting in successful eight-year accreditation.

 Raised in Jersey City, New Jersey, Dr. Filak attended Saint Peters College.
 He received his medical degree from George Washington University School of Medicine and Health Sciences in Washington, D.C.
 He came to the UC College of Medicine in 1978 for his

 family medicine residency and served as Chief Resident in that program.
 He joined the UC faculty in 1981.